 What is Oral Immunotherapy (OIT)?

-Oral immunotherapy is a desensitization treatment in which the immune system is re-trained to tolerate food proteins to which it is currently sensitized.
-Food-allergic patients consume increasing quantities of the food protein through the gastrointestinal tract daily over the course of a year.
-Once the maintenance dose has been achieved, and the body is desensitized to the allergen, the patient is able to consume the allergen without at reaction.
+Oral immunotherapy is a desensitization treatment in which the immune system is retrained to tolerate food proteins to which it is currently sensitized (allergic).
+Food-allergic patients consume increasing quantities of the food protein through the gastrointestinal tract daily over the course of months to years.
+Once the maintenance dose has been achieved, and the body is desensitized to the allergen, the patient is able to consume the allergen without a reaction.
+In other words, the body is retrained to not react to allergenic foods.
+This is achieved by consuming increasing amounts of the food allergen by mouth every day.

 What is the Goal of OIT (How much protection does OIT give)?

 The primary goal of OIT is to be able to offer the patient protection from anaphylaxis by allowing them to ingest a full serving of the allergen without any reaction.
-OIT would allow patients a better quality of life by allowing them to freely eat food without worry of cross contamination of their allergen.
-Some patients are able to incorporate the food allergen completely into their diet, if desired.
-Clinical studies have shown that the IgE trend down, with evidence of sustained unresponsiveness, along with DNA changes.
+OIT would allow patients a better quality of life by allowing them to freely eat food without worry of accidental ingestion or cross contamination of their allergen.
+Some patients can incorporate the food allergen completely into their diet, if desired.
+Clinical studies have shown that the IgE trend down, with evidence of sustained unresponsiveness.

 What Foods can be done with OIT?

 Any IgE-mediated food allergy can be treated with OIT.
-Our office currently offers OIT for: peanuts, tree nuts (almond, pecan, walnut, hazelnut, cashew, pistachio, brazil nut, macadamia nut), milk, and egg.
-Contact our office to inquire about other foods.
+Our office currently offers OIT for: peanuts, tree nuts, milk, egg, soy, and wheat.

 Who are the best candidates for OIT?

-Patients with severe, life-threatening reactions to food allergens would benefit the most from OIT.
-In addition, OIT is recommend for patients who experience anxiety from food avoidance, cross contamination, and Epi-pen experiences.
+Any patient with a food allergy and commitment to OIT is a good candidate.
+No patient is too allergic to undergo OIT – it just might take the severely allergic person longer to reach their maintenance dose.
+Rather, patients with severe, life-threatening reactions to food allergens would benefit the most from OIT.
+Severe food allergies put patients at a high risk for anaphylaxis even without undergoing OIT.
+The risk of these severe reactions can be significantly decreased, if not completely prevented, with OIT.
+In addition, OIT is recommend for patients who experience anxiety from food avoidance, cross contamination, and epinephrine/adrenalin experiences.
 OIT offers increased safety and a better quality of life.
-OIT can begin for patients as early as 2-3 years old, who have the ability to communicate articulately, follow directions, and maintain quiet activity for 2 hours.
+OIT can begin for patients as early as 6 months of age.

 What excludes a patient from doing OIT?